Creative Writing Classes

 More About Me: My teaching style is warm, supportive and democratic.
 In this I am inspired by teachers like Felicia Rose Chavez (The Anti-Racist Creative Writing Workshop).
 In supporting students in their writing process and establishing a writing practice, I draw from Joan Bolker (Writing Your Dissertation in Fifteen Minutes a Day) and Gail Sher (One Continuous Mistake: Four Noble Truths for Writers).
 My classes are discussion-based, and a blend of teaching and facilitation.
 I am an award-winning poet, and writer of memoir, and have taught extensively in several genres, including memoir with The Irish Writers Center, The Center for Fiction and Hudson Valley Writers Center.

-Any questions, email: david@davidmcloghlin.com
+Any questions, email: david[at]davidmcloghlin.com

 Classes in Schools